Regardless of what kind of business you're running, you need someone to support your IT.

-Along with support always being available, the subscription covers a software suite, which includes anti-spam, antivirus, a DNS filter, and off-site backup.
+Along with support always being available, the subscription covers a software suite, which includes anti-spam, antivirus, and a DNS filter.

 The cost for each user ranges between $85 and $100, depending on the size of your environment.
 (More users means the software is less expensive since it scales down with size.)

 And, if you have users, such as shop floor technicians, who only occasionally use a computer, their rates will likely be even less.

 Before you start doing the mental math on how these elements relate to your business, we have two equations for you below.

 Initial fees =

 has 15 employees but only needs 10 users.
 Her firewall costs $1,000.

 $1,500 = 1 site ($500 + $1,000)

 has 50 full-time users across two sites.
 His firewalls cost $1,500 each.